ymollard/python-advanced-slides/slides.md

 ---
 #### Protocols: duck typing for static type checking

-Protocols fulfill the same need without need of an explicit registration or subclassing.
+Protocols fulfill the same need without need of an explicit registration or subclass

 ```python